HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 • recruiting ops validates the ATS write-back before launch

-Tenzo implementations succeed when
+Tenzo AI implementations succeed when

 • rubrics are agreed up front and not changed weekly